plan-net/core4/docs/source/install/develop.rst

     .
     ├── .repos            # bare git repository for your project ├── .git              # git working directory
-    ├── .venv             # Python virtual environment
+    ├── .gitignore        # files to be ignored by git ├── .venv             # Python virtual environment
     ├── enter_env         # use to enter the Python virtual environment ├── MANIFEST.in       # Python MANIFEST package file